A new user interface concept for probability-based drum machines.

 Performed in one take on the following gear: TR-8S, Model:Cycles, MicroFreak, Wavestate, Bass Station 2, 0-Coast, and a DSI Curtis Filter.
 With a special cameo from a small dog.

 When a startup is just getting off the ground, it's not uncommon to build prototypes and put them into production.
 But sooner or later, you have to pay the price.

 Recently I set up a Rails app with Cypress end-to-end specs on CircleCI.
-Capybara's the Rails default for this, but Cypress is better.
-It's faster, more stable, and its in-browser spec runner is a much better experience than writing specs in Capybara.
-However, Cypress support is still a bit immature, so you have to do some manual tweaking.
+Capybara's the Rails default for this.
+Cypress is better, but Cypress support is still a bit immature, so you have to do some manual tweaking.